Last year the company decided to transfer him to another branch.

 In this counseling answer:

-“Thinking long and hard about your future, decide what you want to do and think is best for you.
-Then pray Salatul Istikharah asking Allah to either facilitate for you what you’ve asked for or remove it for you and place in your heart contentment.”
+Think of the pros and cons.
+Think long and hard about your future, decide what you want to do and think is best for you.
+Then pray Salatul Istikharah.

 This now leaves you possibly alone without a husband whom you have centered your life around and also alone in your grief of not becoming a mother without his support.

-Right now the thing I want you to focus on the most are two:
+Right now, there are two things thing I want you to focus on the most:

 1) Increasing your connection with Allah